felvin-search/docs/troubleshooting-and-how-tos/deployment.md

 - **<u>Elastic Container Service(ECS) Fargate</u>**:

   Once the latest image is stored in the ECR, they need to be deployed.
 A service by name **ECS Fargate** handles this job of deploying the docker image.
 ECS Fargate is configured using a JSON file present in the `deploy` folder.
-The JSON is obtained from the AWS Console(Instructions to obtain JSON from AWS console are pinned in Felvin Slack).
+The JSON is obtained from the AWS Console(Instructions to obtain JSON from AWS console can be found at `docs/troubleshooting-and-how-tos/getting-task-def.md`).

   The following are 4 important things related to ECS Fargate.
 The below diagram will help you get an idea of different layers of Fargate.
 To setup a ECS Fargate service, we need to configure the below four things.